Lukas Graham Not Worried About Following Up ‘7 Years’

 While Forchhammer admits “7 Years” took him only three and a half hours to write, the Lukas Graham hit song has scored three Grammy nominations: Record of the Year, Song of the Year, and Best Pop Duo/Group Performance.

-After the song had made Lukas Graham a household name in Denmark, it attracted plenty of attention in America and was released by Copenhagen Records in September, 2015.
+After the song had made Lukas Graham a household name in Denmark, it attracted plenty of attention in America and was released by Copenhagen Records in September of 2015.
 In addition to peaking at No. 2 on the Billboard Hot 100 last April, “7 Years” became the fourth best-selling song in the U.S. in 2016.

 Lukas Graham Frontman Talks Politics, Fatherhood, and '7 Years' Worth of Grammy Nominations https://t.co/djfG7x88a5 pic.twitter.com/lYgRnubDm2